Fidel Castro: 10 Amazing Facts About Cuba's Cigar-Loving Communist

 He did even better in 1986 at a Communist Party Congress held in Havana when he spoke for over seven hours.

-His second entry into the Guinness archives is the fact that a pet project of his was increasing a cow's milk production, and a cow called Ubre Blanca produced set a record by producing 29 gallons of milk in a single day.
+His second entry into the Guinness archives is the fact that a pet project of his was increasing a cow's milk production, and a cow called Ubre Blanca set a record by producing 29 gallons of milk in a single day.

 Other than perhaps Winston Churchill, Fidel Castro was probably the most photographed cigar smoker in the world.
 Some of his more famous photographs show him with a cigar in hand.